sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupimageinstalldataimageinstallfrompath.md

 ## Applies To

-For a list of the Windows® editions and architectures thatthis component supports, see [Microsoft-Windows-Setup](microsoft-windows-setup.md).
+For a list of the Windows editions and architectures thatthis component supports, see [Microsoft-Windows-Setup](microsoft-windows-setup.md).

 ## XML Example